 Central to this is our large body of postgraduate research students in the Faculty of Arts and Humanities.
 Our Doctoral Academy at Sheffield offers postgraduate researchers personalised skills training, expert careers advice and the opportunity to become part of an inspiring, collaborative group of researchers from across the disciplines.

 The Faculty is recognised for our world class research, our diverse range of research centres and our highly employable postgraduates.
 We explore, share and recreate expressions of the human experience and are known for our interdisciplinary and diverse approaches, our extensive public engagement and collaborative work, and our innovations in the digital humanities.

 The Department of Music

 Our research is organised into six main areas of activity: performance, composition, musicology, ethnomusicology, psychology of music, and music technology.
-Most research students pursue their own individual projects, although we do host large-scale research projects supporting research studentships.
+Most research students pursue their own individual projects, although we also host large-scale research projects.

 We have excellent opportunities to share and present research to peers and the wider academic community.
 We run Graduate Study Days, a Visiting Research Seminar series and several reading groups, which foster a sense of community and a culture of lively engagement and intellectual enquiry.

 Research activity is supported by fully equipped practice facilities, electroacoustic and recording studios, as well as facilities for empirical research in the psychology of music and the transcription of fieldwork materials.

 There are many opportunities for performers within the University ensembles and student-led bands and societies.
 The city of Sheffield supports numerous amateur and semi-professional choirs and orchestras.
 The department hosts regular lunchtime and evening concerts series, and beyond the University there is all manner of musical fare on offer, including the celebrated Music in the Round series at the Crucible, the Sheffield Jazz season and larger scale events held in the City Hall and Cathedral.